-- 10. Junior Best Three Females bred & owned by family exhibitors, residing on same farm;one group per farm.
-Each animal must have been shown in one of the above classes of thru 07. - 28.
-Best Holstein Bred by Exhibitor, "For Sussex County Juniors/Residents only", exhibitor must be 21 years old or under on day of show.
-Previous winners are ineligible.
-Winner to receive a calf. - 29.
-Senior Best Three Females bred & owned by family exhibitors, residing on same farm; one group per farm.
-Each animal must have been shown in one of the above classes 11 thru 22. - 30.
+- 29. Senior Best Three Females bred & owned by family exhibitors, residing on same farm; one group per farm.
+Each animal must have been shown in a class from 11 thru 22. - 30.
 Dairy Herd three animals owned by family exhibitors and residing on same farm; one group per exhibitor.
 Each animal has to have freshened at least once. - 31.
 Produce of Dam two animals; one or more owners; same dam - 32.
 Dam & Daughter